US officials promised 20 million vaccinated against coronavirus by the end of the year. It's going slower than that - KVIA

 Sutfin also outlined that the process for unpacking, inventorying, thawing, and coordinating each dose of vaccine “takes some time, so it is expected that at any point in time there will be a difference between vaccine received and doses administered.”

-In Florida as of Tuesday night, 68,133 people have received the Covid-19 vaccine.
+In Florida as of Monday morning, 118,764 people have received the Covid-19 vaccine.
 The state initially received 179,400 doses from Pfizer.

 Florida Hospital Association President and CEO Mary Mayhew told CNN that reconfiguring clinical space in a socially distanced way and allocating staff for vaccine administration explain why the initial number of people vaccinated does not match the supply of vaccine available.